carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Let's put some effort into formatting it nicely by putting Markdown at the top:

-` # Twitter with twarc Workshop notebook `
+`# Twitter with twarc Workshop notebook `
 ` This notebook contains all of the code used to `
 ` harvest and analyze Tweets`

+If you run that line, Jupyter will render that markdown into something that looks like this:

+(insert screenshot)

-Now, let's send a command to twarc from inside of our notebook:
+Now, let's call twarc2 from inside of our notebook

 > ## Twarc Commands in JupyterLab
 >
 > We can run Twarc from the terminal window in JupyterLab, or we can send
-> commands from a Jupyter Notebook.
+> commands from out Jupyter Notebook.
 >
+> Because we will be using a mix of Python code and BASH commands, it's important
+> to keep in mind which is which.
-> Let's use JupyterLab to run bash commands.
-To do so we need to add an
+> When we use JupyterLab to run BASH commands, we need to start each line with an
-> exclamation point (!) at the beginning of the notebook cell.
+> exclamation point (! often pronounced "bang" by nerds).
 For example: if a Twarc command is
 > `twarc2 search`, then the line to run the twarc command in JupyterLab
 > is:
 >